antoniosv/kumareoke/README.md

 - SoX 14.4.1
 - SoX format handlers for mp3, wav, ogg, and flac (install with apt-get libsox-fmt-all)

+Database must be initialized beforehand with sqlite3 in the following manner:
+$ sqlite3 kumareoke.db < song_schema.sql

 Run web app with:
 $ python setup.py